Formula One 06: Summary

 The player's career lasts a total of five Grand Prix seasons, in which they attempt to become a World Champion.
 This will most likely happen with the most competitive teams, e.g. Renault, Ferrari, McLaren or Honda.

 In addition, certain prizes can be unlocked once certain criteria have been fulfilled, e.g. winning a grand prix, and unlocking an award such as the test track, Jerez.
 A trophy cabinet section is also featured so players can view the trophies they have won in different Grands Prix, or in the world championship.
 The F1 car that a player won the championship with is also displayed.

 The game also features the new knockout qualifying system, introduced at the start of the 2006 Formula One World Championship, with three qualifying sessions.
 Other new additions include the formation lap and a much more competitive AI from previous F1 games in the series.

 The game also features the V8 engine sound for the first time except for the Scuderia Toro Rosso STR1 V10 engine sound.

 The new heavy damage system is also included with puncture, front-wing and nose damage.
 Rear wing damage and wheels off are included during gameplay.

 Net Play was removed just before the release of the game.
 It was promised that for the first time the ability to race cross-platform would be possible, allowing PSP players to take on PS2 players, but this did not happen.
 Studio Liverpool cited time restraints as a reason for this.
-Also, due to time restraints, F1 07 was cancelled due to the release of Formula One Championship Edition (PS3).
+Also, due to time restraints, F1 07 was cancelled due to the release of Formula One Championship Edition for PlayStation 3.

 Classic cars

-It was possible to unlock a small selection of classic cars during gameplay, which could be driven in time trial mode.
-The classic cars available were:
+A small selection of classic cars can be unlocked during gameplay, which can be driven in time trial mode.
+The classic cars available are:

+Development

+Formula One 06 was officially launched in London ahead of the 2006 British Grand Prix with model Keeley Hazell acting as the face of the game.